ahmetburakkir/42-doneporjects/README.md

 # 42-doneporjects
-I have done this projects as shown Thanks you..
+# I have done this projects as shown
+# Thanks for your attention..